pact-foundation/pact-js/CONTRIBUTING.md

 ## Commit messages

 Pact JS uses the [Conventional Changelog](https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md) commit message conventions.
-Please ensure you follow the guidelines, we don't want to _that person_, but the commit messages are very important to the automation of our release process.
+Please ensure you follow the guidelines, we don't want to _be that person_, but the commit messages are very important to the automation of our release process.

 Take a look at the git history (`git log`) to get the gist of it.